List of films based on toys: History of films based on toys

 A resurgence of live action film adaptions of toy properties began in 2007 with the release of Transformers, the first film in what would become the Transformers film franchise.
 The first film in the G.I.
 Joe film franchise, G.I.
 Joe: The Rise of Cobra, was released two years later.
-In 2008, Hasbro Inc. entered into a deal with Universal Pictures to make at least four movies based on the toy company's products.
+In 2008, Hasbro entered into a deal with Universal Pictures to make at least 4 films based on its brands and products.
 In 2012, the poor performance of the first film from this partnership, Battleship, caused other projects in development to be shelved or sold off to other studios.
 The success of The Lego Movie in 2014 showed that even intellectual properties without an existing narrative, or even familiar characters, could be profitable and its success renewed the interest of toy companies and film studios in producing toy-related projects stuck in development hell.
-On November 3, 2017, Hasbro Studios entered into a five-year production and distribution deal with Viacom's Paramount Pictures to develop additional stories based on Hasbro properties.
-Mattel Films has 13 films in production that are based on Mattel toys and games, such as Barbie, Hot Wheels, Magic 8 Ball, Masters of the Universe, Rock 'Em Sock 'Em Robots, Polly Pocket, View-Master, American Girl, and Uno.
-A live-action film adaptation of Barbie is moving forward with A-list actress (Margot Robbie) and director (Greta Gerwig) after being in development for over a decade.

-In addition to films, television series, especially animated cartoon series, have been based on toy properties, often airing at the same time, or soon after, the toys were launched.
-The extension of toy properties into films and television, as well as video games, books, apparel, and other products marketed to children has allowed companies to build lucrative franchises around their most popular characters and brands.
+On 3 November 2017, Hasbro Studios entered into a five-year production and distribution deal with Paramount Pictures to develop additional productions based on Hasbro brands.
+In 2021, Mattel Films announced a development of 13 films in production based on Mattel toys and games, such as Hot Wheels, Magic 8 Ball, Masters of the Universe, Rock 'Em Sock 'Em Robots, Polly Pocket, View-Master, American Girl and Uno, as well as an original intellectual property in Christmas Balloon.
+After being in development for over a decade, a live-action film adaptation of Barbie was announced by Warner Bros.
+Pictures with actress Margot Robbie cast as Barbie and Greta Gerwig directing.
+Released on 21 July 2023, Barbie was the first live-action Barbie film after numerous computer-animated films and specials.
+The film received critical acclaim and grossed more than $1 billion in worldwide box office sales, becoming the second highest-grossing film of 2023, the highest-grossing film of all time solely directed by a woman and from Warner Bros. in their centennial anniversary and the 25th highest-grossing film of all-time.